-Adjacent to Gordon Library, nearest Boynton Street, the building will also feature an integrated Student Academic Services Center, thereby physically connecting the offices of the Registrar, Academic Advising and Resource Center, Disability Services, and Career Development Center.
+Adjacent to Gordon Library, nearest Boynton Street, the building will also feature an integrated Student Academic Services Center, thereby physically connecting the offices of the Registrar, Academic Advising and Resource Center, Accessibility Services, and Career Development Center.

 “This building will help WPI better assist students throughout their time here,” said Philip Clay, Vice President of Student Affairs.
 “It will also improve navigation and accessibility from Boynton Street to the top of WPI’s hill, which will be especially meaningful to the eastern residential area, and academic programs and centers at Gateway Park.”

 An embodiment of WPI’s values of sustainability and environmental stewardship, the 100,000-square-foot facility is expected to open in January 2022, and will include classrooms, labs and studios, faculty offices, and student support services.
 Designed by Boston-based architectural firm Gensler, it will be built by Consigli Construction Co., Inc, headquartered in Milford, Mass, and KVA Boston will manage the project.